 6 new Land Rover electric variants by 2025 under the ‘Reimagine’ strategy

-One of the ICE-EV conversion at Land Rover will be a Range Rover EV that will head into a busy segment.
+One of the ICE-EV conversions at Land Rover is the Range Rover EV that will head into a busy segment.
 According to a report on autocar.co.uk, for Bollore, a pure electric Range Rover is a priority.
-By the end of next year, Daimler would have the Mercedes EQS SUV on the market, and American full-size electric SUVs like the GMC Hummer EV SUV, Cadillac Lyriq and the Lucid Gravity would be on the shopping list of the elite looking out for a luxury electric car.
+By the end of next year, Daimler would have the Mercedes EQS SUV on the market and American full-size electric SUVs like the GMC Hummer EV SUV, Cadillac Lyriq, and the Lucid Gravity would be on the shopping list of the elite looking out for a luxury electric car.

-Land Rover’s biggest debut this year will be the all-new 2022 Range Rover codenamed ‘L460’.
-The Mk5 Rangie will mark a new chapter for the brand when it arrives, debuting a game-changing platform – MLA – that will prepare it to go all-electric.
+Land Rover’s biggest debut this year is the all-new 2022 Range Rover.
+The Mk5 Rangie will open a new chapter for the brand when it arrives, debuting a game-changing platform – MLA – that will prepare it to go all-electric.

 MLA, short for Modular Longitudinal Architecture, will mark the true shift at Land Rover to an electric future.
 MLA will enable Land Rover to package even the heaviest SUVs with everything from conventional engines to hybrid systems and fully electric powertrains.
-Land Rover’s plan is to utilize MLA for every model above the Evoque eventually, in a top-down approach, beginning with the big daddy Range Rover and helping the company achieve the goal are the three versions of MLA, namely low, mid and high.
-Land Rover will utilize the high version for the next-gen model, as per a CAR magazine report.
+Land Rover plans to utilize MLA for every model above the Evoque eventually, in a top-down approach, beginning with the big daddy Range Rover and helping the company achieve the goal are the three versions of MLA, namely low, mid and high.
+Land Rover will utilize the high-end version for the next-gen model, as per a CAR magazine report.

 Land Rover is steering clear of purely ‘self-charging’ hybrid systems.
 It’s sticking to 48-volt mild-hybrid and plug-in hybrid technologies for its partially electric models.
-In line with that strategy, the 2022 Range Rover will debut with gasoline and diesel engines in mild-hybrid and plug-in hybrid forms.
+The 2022 Range Rover will debut with gasoline and diesel engines in mild-hybrid and plug-in hybrid forms in line with that strategy.
 Every gas or diesel-powered engine will have some level of electric assistance.

-The range is expected to begin with a 300 horsepower 2.0-liter turbo gasoline engine developed in-house.
+The range could begin with a 300 horsepower 2.0-liter turbo gasoline engine developed in-house.
 This should be the only 2.0-liter option.
-Moving up, 3.0-liter straight-six engines delivering up to over 500 horsepower are expected.
-Some of these Ingenium engines would be available in a plug-in hybrid form either as standard or as an option.
+Moving up, 3.0-liter straight-six engines delivering up to over 500 horsepower is the expectation in the media.
+Some of these Ingenium engines would be available in a plug-in hybrid form either as standard or an option.
 The top dog will likely be a BMW Group-made 4.4-liter V8 gasoline engine dishing out well over 550 horsepower, perhaps 600 horsepower.